adampaquette/Typely/README.md

 app.UseTypelyValidationResult();
 ```

-It catches a `ValidationException` thrown by Typely and return a compatible `Microsoft.AspNetCore.Http.HttpValidationProblemDetails` class serialized.
+It works by catching a `ValidationException` thrown by Typely and returns a list of errors associated to their value object type name as well as the templates used, if you want to modfify the messages in your client application.

-Example of response:
+### Example of response:
 ```json
 {
   "templates": {